 What is VR / AR / MR?
 If you are caught up in the VR / AR / MR debate, it may help to figure out what each form of reality means.
-Virtual reality (VR) is a computer-generated simulation of a real-life or realistic experience.
+Virtual reality (VR) is a computer-generated simulation of real-life or realistic experience.
 It is sometimes called immersive multimedia in which a user interacts in an imaginary or real world.
-Augmented Reality (AR) is similar to VR but in fact the computer augments the environment using added sound, graphics, and video, etc. Mixed Reality (MR) is generally known as a hybrid of VR and HR.
+Augmented Reality (AR) is similar to VR but in fact, the computer augments the environment using added sound, graphics, and video, etc. Mixed Reality (MR) is generally known as a hybrid of VR and HR.

 Today’s Uses for VR / AR / MR. Of these, virtual reality is the most common and most-used today, but there are advances in progress that will affect most industries and ultimately individuals.
 Some current virtual reality apps and augmented reality or hybrid examples include:

 - Head-mounted displays (HMDs) used for viewing in gaming, etc.

 - Cameras in which 360° video rotation is simple